Jerome-1/Masters/README.md

 - Application is served through a web-browser and is not platform or device specific.
 - For easier use, application can be installed to the device its being viewed on.

+Running this Project:
+Node.js, Express, mysql2 and supervisor are being used to run this project.
+Use NPM install to download all the dependicies.
+Npm start is used to start the server the application is being used on.